pitivi/pitivi/docs/attic/GStreamer_using_jhbuild.md

 JHBuild is a build tool that automates the process of building the GNOME software stack.
 It is organized somewhat like a package manager and is cabable of tracking dependencies between packages.
-JHBuild elminates a great deal of the work of compiling GStreamer manually.
+JHBuild eliminates a great deal of the work of compiling GStreamer manually.

 **Warning: The following instructions are not supported** by the PiTiVi